vaimahajan/xmlparser/README.md

 DJML parser for improved error reporting

+Since this project was built for a company, I have excluded certain parts (bad sample XMLs, location of the hosted DTD) as I'm not certain whether those can be shared.
+The rest though, is fairly general and is in my opinion, for all to see. :-)

 To run the script, pull the scripts to local machine.
 Assuming that php is installed on local machine, run the following command from the appropriate file directory (in terminal/cmd):

     php DJMLParser.php ./bad_djml_samples/sample_djml